Up to 10 percent of the population experience extreme sensitivity to cold, according to organization

 If you have Raynaud’s, prevention of attacks is key.
 Stock up on hand warmers (hint – Dollar Stores have the best deal on them), get one of those pillows you can microwave and place on your hands, wear layers to keep the rest of your body warm, get into dry clothes as soon as possible after any outdoor activity where you might get wet (skiing, snow shoeing, ice skating, etc) and try to keep your stress level low.
 Mittens are recommended instead of gloves, as they trap air and can keep you warmer.

 You need to be very mindful of weather conditions and attire when you have this chronic condition.
 In winter, the cold and damp can exacerbate symptoms, although attacks can happen all year.
 Air conditioning can also be a trigger.
 You will need regular furnace repair and maintenance to help with heating in home.
+Also include your ac repair Portland oregon maintenance to keep your area cool.
 Prevention is possible, but you need to be proactive, so schedule preventative maintenance with your central heating.

 9 tips to try